vincen-github/mlimpl/README.md

                 the file named energy_predict.py is the application of this method in Energy Consumption Field of CNC Machine Tools used pyspark.
         11. xgboost:
-                eXtreme Gradient Boosting(xgboost) is a class that implement a scalable tree boosting system proposed by TianQi Chen. i implement the exact exact greedy algorithm/approximate algorithm for split finding in this package.
+                eXtreme Gradient Boosting(xgboost) is a class that implement a scalable tree boosting system proposed by TianQi Chen. i implement the exact greedy algorithm/approximate algorithm for split finding in this package.